zeldaret/mm/CONTRIBUTING.md

 You should be familiar with using git and GitHub.
 There are a number of tutorials available online, [such as this one](https://github.com/firstcontributions/first-contributions), which can help you get started.

 The most useful knowledge to have is a general understanding of how the game works.
-An afternoon of constructive mucking about in [OOT's Practice Rom](http://practicerom.com/) (aka GZ) will be very beneficial if you have not looked at either of the N64 Zelda's internals before.
+An afternoon of constructive mucking about in the [OOT Practice Rom](http://practicerom.com/) (aka GZ) or the [MM Practice Rom](https://kz.zeldacodes.org/) (aka KZ) will be very beneficial if you have not looked at either of the N64 Zelda's internals before.

 This project only uses *publicly available code*.
 In particular, do not use any Nintendo source code leaks.